Skip to content

 Immediate Deal-Breakers

 They will not provide references.
-Any real agency can connect you with current models who will speak to their experience.
+Any real agency can connect you with current models who will speak openly about their experience.
 If they dodge this request, you have your answer.

 They guarantee specific income.
 Nobody can guarantee what you will earn.
 An agency promising “$5,000 your first month, guaranteed” is lying.
-Experienced agencies talk about averages, ranges, and trajectories — not guarantees.
+Agencies with real track records talk about averages, ranges, and documented trajectories — not guarantees.

 Their contract is overly restrictive.
-Lock-in periods beyond six to twelve months, non-compete clauses that prevent independent work after leaving, or ownership claims over your content are all serious red flags.
+Lock-in periods beyond six to twelve months, non-compete clauses that prevent independent work after leaving, or ownership claims over your content are serious red flags worth acting on before you sign.

 They pressure you to decide immediately.
-High-pressure sales tactics signal an operation that prioritises recruitment over retention.
+High-pressure tactics signal an operation that prioritizes recruitment over retention.
 Agencies confident in their offering want you to make an informed decision — because informed decisions are the ones that stick.

 Yellow Flags Worth Investigating